Academic & Research

 Biographical information about more than one million of the most searched and studied people.
 Search for people based on name, occupation, nationality, ethnicity, birth/death dates and places, or gender, as well as by keyword and full text.
-This resource is continuously updated to ensure users have access to the very latest information.
 Coverage ranges from Kylie Minogue and George Clooney, to Socrates and Boudicca.

 A series of short books on big subjects from Bridget Williams Books: succinct narratives spanning history, memoir, contemporary issues, science and more from great New Zealand writers.
 Packed full of fresh thinking, ideas and critical analysis of subjects relevant to New Zealand.